vinWin/Scan-Glass/README.md

 # Scan-Glass

-Automate the process of scanning , uploading and archiving the receipts
+I created this App as a solo project at HackReactor, I wanted to automate the process of scanning , uploading and archiving the receipts to the cloud

-Scanning and uploading the receipts to the cloud with voice activation integrated into the application.
-From Receipts to cloud just in seconds using the app.

 Table of Contents

-Requirements
+Scan-Glass
 Development Technologies
 Contributing
 Usage

+Scan-Glass

+Scanning and uploading the receipts to the cloud with voice activation integrated into the application.
+From Receipts to cloud just in seconds using the app.

 Development Technologies